The quantum smooth label cover problem is undecidable: Introduction

-In the quantum setting, the story is quite different.
-Despite the quantum unique label cover problem being decidable in polynomial time \cite{kempe}, quite recently Mousavi and Spirig pointed out that the quantum label cover problem is RE-hard by the $\MIP^*=\RE$ result \cite{mousavispirig24}.
-This leaves us with the natural question of whether the quantum smooth label cover problem is easy, undecidable, or somewhere in between.
-Resolving this question is the main result of this work.
+In the quantum setting of interactive proofs with entangled provers, the story is quite different.
+As mentioned, the quantum value of a unique game can be approximated in polynomial-time by the algorithm described in \cite{kempe}.
+On the other hand, Mousavi and Spirig recently pointed out that, by the $\MIP^*=\RE$ result, the analogous quantum label cover problem is \emph{undecidable} and RE-hard \cite{mousavispirig24}.
+This leaves us with a striking dichotomy, and begs the natural question of whether the quantum smooth label cover problem is easy, undecidable, or somewhere in between.